 For questions about lectures, events and training related to Lifelong Learning and certificate studies, please contact Deacon Chelle Huth.

 United Lutheran Seminary is a member of the Washington Theological Consortium, offering students the opportunity to earn certificates in Ecumenism, Muslim-Christian Studies, Ecology and Theology, and Criminal Justice and Reconciliation.
 The faculty adviser is Dean Sebastian and for Ecology and Theology is Dr. Waldkoenig.
 More information.

 The Town and Country Institute offers a concentration in Rural and Small Church Ministry.
 The faculty adviser for the program is Dr. Gil Waldkoenig.
 More information.

 DL and Co-op Students

 Dr. Alison de Forest serves as the Director for Distributed Learning and Co-op Programs.
-Students in these programs may contact her with questions.

 Students who are seeking rostered ministry may be involved in a candidacy process.
 If students have questions about their process, they may contact their synod of candidacy, Contextual Formation Director and consult the ELCA website for relevant forms and information.